Immigration: Health

 Research suggests that immigration has positive effects on native workers' health.
 As immigration rises, native workers are pushed into less demanding jobs, which improves native workers' health outcomes.

 A 2018 study found that immigration to the United Kingdom "reduced waiting times for outpatient referrals and did not have significant effects on waiting times in accident and emergency departments (A&E) and elective care."
 The study also found "evidence that immigration increased waiting times for outpatient referrals in more deprived areas outside of London" but that this increase disappears after 3 to 4 years.

 A 2018 systemic review and meta-analysis in The Lancet found that migrants generally have better health than the general population.

 In the EU, the use of personal health records for migrants is being tested in the new REHEALTH 2 project.

+High immigration can cause higher stress on highly regulated sectors such as healthcare, education, and housing, leading to negative effects.

 Housing

-A 2014 study of the United Kingdom found that immigration generally reduced local house prices in the areas they moved to, because natives at the top of the wage distribution respond to immigration by moving to other areas, reducing demand for housing.
-At the national level, an increase in the number of immigrants increases house prices.
+Immigration tends to increase both local rents and house prices, but this dependency varies depending on factors including price elasticity of new housing supply, socioeconomics of immigrants, and internal migration of natives.